OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 Your metadata will be reviewed and merged by a member of the OBO Foundry Operations Committee.
 Permissable content for fields is being documented [here](https://obofoundry.org/faq/permissible-metadata-content.html).

-Create a PURL registry entry for your ontology.
+Create a PURL registry entry for your ontology:
 1. Go to https://github.com/OBOFoundry/purl.obolibrary.org/tree/master/config, click “Add file” and add a file named YOURID.yml.
 2. Add the desired configuration.
 3. Make a pull request with a link to this issue